hammerheim-game/hammerheim-rules/3-equipment.md

 automatically be taken Out of Action, no save is allowed.
 If the opponent succumbs to the disease, he didn’t manage to go through with the attack and the Skaven is only Stunned not Out of Action.
-The vial may be used once.
+The vial may be used once, then it is removed from your equipment.
 ### Vodka
+_(One Use Per Battle)_
 [Kislevite Heroes Only]
 Kislevites live in a harsh land under constant threat of invasion.
 While this has instilled a seriousness in these